AYLIEN/ml-challenge/README.md

 You are provided with the following:

-* A small text dataset, with training data and test data in the files `train.jsonl.gz` and `test.jsonl.gz` respectively.
+* A small text dataset, with training data and test data in the files [train.jsonl.gz](./train.jsonl.gz). and [test.jsonl.gz](./test.jsonl.gz) respectively.
     * The text is in English, and is from a collection of posts to newsgroups on various topics.
     * There are 6 labels: `"space", "electronics", "cryptography", "politics", "hockey", "baseball"`.
     * Each line contains a single example encoded as a JSON object: `{"text": "foo content", "label": "foo label"}`.